polkadot-developers/polkadot-docs/infrastructure/validators/offenses-slashes.md

 particular levels are not implemented or referred to in the code or the system; they are meant as guidelines for different levels of severity for offenses.

-- Level 1: Isolated equivocation slashes a minimal amount of the stake.
+- Level 1 - isolated equivocation slashes a minimal amount of the stake
-- Level 2: Misconducts unlikely to be accidental but do not harm the network's security to any large extent.
+- Level 2 - misconducts unlikely to be accidental but do not harm the network's security to any large extent.
 Examples include concurrent equivocation or isolated cases of unjustified voting in [GRANDPA](https://wiki.polkadot.network/docs/learn-consensus#finality-gadget-grandpa){target=\_blank}.
-Slashes a moderately small amount of the stake.
+Slashes a moderately small amount of the stake
-- Level 3: misconduct that poses severe security or monetary risk to the system or mass collusion.
+- Level 3 - misconduct that poses severe security or monetary risk to the system or mass collusion.
-  Slashes all or most of the stake behind the validator.
+  Slashes all or most of the stake behind the validator

 The following are scenarios that build towards slashes under equivocation:

 1. Cloning a server, i.e., copying all contents when migrating to new hardware.
 This action should be avoided.
-If an image is desired, it should be taken before keys are generated.
+If an image is desired, it should be taken before keys are generated
-2. High Availability (HA) Systems – Equivocation can occur if there are any concurrent operations, either when a failed server restarts or if a false positive event results in both servers being online simultaneously.
-HA systems are to be treated with extreme caution and are not advised.
+2. High Availability (HA) Systems – equivocation can occur if there are any concurrent operations, either when a failed server restarts or if a false positive event results in both servers being online simultaneously.
+HA systems are to be treated with extreme caution and are not advised
 3. The keystore folder is copied when attempting to copy a database from one instance to another.
     It is important to note that equivocation slashes occur with a single incident.
 This can happen if duplicated keystores are used for only a few seconds.
-A slash can result in losing nominators and funds, removal from the Thousand Validator Programme, and reputational damage.
+A slash can result in losing nominators and funds, removal from the Thousand Validator Programme, and reputational damage

 See the next section to understand how slash amounts for equivocations are calculated.
 If you want to know more details about slashing, please look at our